ianling/letsencrypt-dns-bind9/README.md

 I personally use dehydrated (link below) to run the script; I don't know if it works with any other letsencrypt clients.

 You have to change several variables at the top of the script, as these things will vary depending on your environment:
-  -which NS's to update
+  - which NS's to update
-  -name of your zone
+  - name of your zone
-  -DNSSEC key path
+  - DNSSEC key path
-  -nsupdate binary path
+  - nsupdate binary path

 If the script is not working, make sure all the variables at the top of the script are correct for your environment.